-Data Management and Analysis: Random Number Generation
+Data Management & Analysis: Random Number Generation

 State of the Art Random Number Generator

 LIMDEP uses the Mersenne Twister random number generator.
 This generator has a period of roughly 210000 draws.
 This is large enough to avoid recycling in any conceivable Monte Carlo study.

 - Set seed for the generator: random samples can be replicated.